 Eating well whilst on holiday: You'll probably find that you tire much more easily and become hungry more quickly when pregnant, so it's important to take plenty of healthy snacks with you - such as cereal bars and dried fruit - to avoid feeling sick or faint and keep those energy levels up.

 Equally important is hydration so make sure you drink plenty of water, taking regular sips to ensure you stay topped up.

 Yes, getting a travel insurance quote should only take a few minutes and you only need to fill in a few details to start the ball rolling.

 You'll need to enter the destination you are travelling to, the dates you'll be travelling between, along with your date of birth and select any extras you want on the policy and you'll then be able to proceed to the results page.

 Once there you can filter results by cover level in the areas of baggage, cancellation and medical expenses and decide on the excesses you wish to pay should you need to make a claim.

 After doing this, all that remains is to choose a travel insurance deal best suited to your requirements at a competitive price.
 To make sure you have adequate pregnancy cover included in your policy (or to enhance cover levels) you will need to check the small print of the policy you have chosen and contact the insurer directly to amend the policy if necessary.

-To start the quotes process all you need to do is hit the "get a quote now" button above and you'll be taken to our online comparison tool.
+To start the quotes process all you need to do is enter your details on our online comparison tool.